Goodka7/Threat-Hunting/THWriteup.md

 ##  Scenario

 A sudden, unexplained promotion has triggered whispers across the executive floor.
 The recipient?
-A mid-level employee with no standout track record — at least, not one visible anymore.
+A mid-level employee with no standout track record, at least, not one visible anymore.

 Internal HR systems show signs of tampering: audit logs wiped, performance reports edited, and sensitive employee reviews quietly exfiltrated.
 Behind the scenes, someone has buried the real story beneath layers of obfuscation, PowerShell trickery, and stealthy file manipulation.